fairtracks/fairtracks.net/content/markdown/index/news/index-07-2022-11-web-site.md

 leftToRightImg: false
 ---

-November 2022: The redesigned FAIRtracks.net website has finally been launched, in beta version!
+November 2022: The redesigned FAIRtracks.net website has finally been launched!
 (And yes, you are already looking at it!)